 I was fascinated by watching the players on the sidelines during and after the game, since you don’t normally see that part on television.
 At game’s end, a prayer circle formed at midfield.

 The weather was also crummy, cold and rainy, which necessitated some creative fashion decisions.
 Don’t hate on the elf hat.

 Heinz Field is actually a beautiful sight when it’s empty.

 So is the skyline as seen through a transparent Steeler banner.

-And leaving the stadium, the funniest thing was seeing all the evidence left behind by the tailgaters.
-I guess it wasn’t so funny for the people who had to clean it up, but they’ve had four decades to get used to that post-game reality, so don’t feel sorry for them.
+But they’ve had four decades to get used to that post-game reality, so don’t feel sorry for them.
 I just hope those bottles and cans got recycled.

 PITTSBURGH TOUR IDEAS: Viator has some cool Pittsburgh tours, such as the Black & Ghost Tour, a ghost tour around the city; and a Bike the Burgh bicycle tour.
 For additional recommended group tour ideas for Pittsburgh visitors click here.